-Activator method adjusting is a chiropractic technique used to treat different kinds of back pain, headaches including migraine and chronic and neck pain.
-The chiropractor can determine which conditions this treatment will help including (TMJ) Temporomandibular Joint disorder, neurological conditions, back pain, joint inflammation and disc problems.
-The treatment relieves pain while improving the function of muscles, nerves and joints.
-The procedure is virtually painless, safe, gentle and suitable for older individuals and children.
+Activator method adjusting is a chiropractic technique used to treat different kinds of back pain, headaches, migraines and neck pain.
+A chiropractor can determine which conditions this treatment will benefit, including Temporomandibular Joint (TMJ) disorder, neurological conditions, back pain, joint inflammation, and disc problems.
+The treatment relieves pain while improving the function of muscles, nerves, and joints.
+The procedure is virtually painless, safe, gentle, and suitable for older individuals and children.

 Specifics of the Technique

-Some chiropractors perform an evaluation prior to performing this treatment while others use the findings from a physical examination.
-Dr. Arlan Fuhr originally developed this treatment in 1967.
-The method was patented in 1978.
-There are four different activator instruments available.
-These are the Activator I, the beginner instrument, the Activators II and IV which are spring-loaded and the Activator V which is cordless and mechanical.
+There are four different Activator instruments available.
+The Activator I is the beginner instrument, Activators II and IV are spring-loaded, and Activator V is cordless and mechanical.
 The majority of research conducted has been on the Activator IV.

 Advantages of Activator Method Adjusting

 This procedure is preferred by numerous individuals because of the gentleness of the treatment.
 The treatment is both effective and safe.
 Most chiropractors believe the best procedure for joint adjustments is dependent on the comfort level of their patients.

 It is Gentle

 If the individual is uncomfortable or apprehensive about a specific technique, their muscles will become tighter.
 This makes it harder for the chiropractor to adjust the targeted joint.
 The possibility of soreness or stiffness after the treatment also increases.

 The treatment has been described as feeling like a gentle tap on the affected joint.
 As the joint opens, there will not be any clicking or popping sounds.
 The sound of the instrument may be heard by the patient.
 This has been described as similar to a stapler.